chef/chef-web-docs/content/unified_mode.md

 ```

 The need for the `ruby_block`, the `lazy` and the variable declaration are all removed, and all that is left is how a beginning
-programmer would attempt to write this resource without the need for deep Chef or Ruby knowledge.
+programmer would attempt to write this resource without the need for deep Chef Infra or Ruby knowledge.

 ### Recovery and Exception Handling